YorkJong/awkEnumLookup/doc/README.rst

 Introduction
 ============
-Look-up a name (enumerator) or a value (an integer) of C enumerations.
+EnumLookup is an open source AWK application to look-up a name (enumerator) or a value (an integer) of C enumerations.

+For the ease of use on Windows, the AWK script is compiled into an EXE manner and is wrapped into a batch file.

 Install